BuddyForms/BuddyForms/readme.txt

 7. Form Submissions in the admin backend

 == Changelog ==

+= 2.2.2 – 29.
+Jun 2018
+Fixing the resend activation link for user pending of activations Improved the submission view UI
+Added a new filter buddyform_after_activate_user.
+To hook just after the user got activated.
+Removed duplicated argument `$bf_value` from the filter `bf_submission_column_default`.
+Fixing a notice related to an empty attached_page option Updating the js functions to not use live, thanks to @virtualLast Removing deprecated functions and fixed several smaller issues Prefixed custom_user_profile_fields function to avoid conflicts with other plugins using the same name.

 = 2.2.1 – 22.
 Jun 2018
 * Adding a filter at top of the user list to filter the list of user for the buddyforms pending for activation users.